scheinmensch/Tanzania_Tourism_Prediction/README.md

-*The project has been completed to the extent that I submitted my results to the Zindi Challenge, where I immediately entered the [leaderboard](https://zindi.africa/competitions/tanzania-tourism-prediction/leaderboard) in 27th place.
-I am very proud of this, as it was the first project where I was completely on my own.
-Over the next few days, I'll be tidying up my model notebook a bit and commenting on what I've done.
-Maybe I'll even feel like improving the model a bit more...*

 # Zindi Challenge [Tanzania Tourism Prediction](https://zindi.africa/competitions/tanzania-tourism-prediction)

 The Tanzanian tourism sector plays a significant role in the Tanzanian economy, contributing about 17% to the country’s GDP and 25% of all foreign exchange revenues.
 The sector, which provides direct employment for more than 600,000 people and up to 2 million people indirectly, generated approximately $2.4 billion in 2018 according to government statistics.
 Tanzania received a record 1.1 million international visitor arrivals in 2014, mostly from Europe, the US and Africa.